SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 * Serving as feedback into an impact map of the type of impact we'd like to make for .NET OSS Maintainers
 * Serving as the starting point for a backlog of re-launching <https://awider.net>, a site I'd dreamed of starting long ago at .NET Fringe and have been meaning to get off the ground ever since.

-## How I'm breaking down the results
+## How These Results are Structured

 I'll start with some general observations and numbers.